-The board will be accepting applications from P-3 pilots as well as qualified pilots for other manned aircraft.
-Rotary aircraft pilots may also apply if they have significant fixed-wing experience.
-The application deadline for this cycle is June 1, 2019 to receive an interview.
+The board will be accepting applications from P-3 Navigators.
+The application deadline for this cycle is September 10, 2019 to receive an interview.

 NOAA Corps is not accepting Mariner IST OOD/SWO applications at this time.